XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 npm run start
 ```

 On first run, It should first prompt you for an account seed and then for a password.

+You can generate a test account's seed via the [testnet faucet here](https://xrpl.org/xrp-testnet-faucet.html).

 After you have created a wallet this way, you should close the application and start it up a second time: On second run it should prompt you for the password, and you should see the same result as in the last step.

 To run the reference application found in `content/_code-samples/build-a-wallet/desktop-js` for this step, run: